mirko-pagliai/cakephp-how-to/Testing protected or private methods of a trait.md

-# Testing protected/private methods of a trait
+# Testing protected or private methods of a trait

 I need to test the protected or private method `myNonPublic Method()` of my trait `MyTrait`:
 ```php